 Note: You can only apply for the registrar program once you have completed MPsych, DPsych, or MPsych/PhD degree.

 Doctoral degree applicants can only begin the registrar program and apply for early general registration after progressing with their thesis and completing all coursework requirements.

-5. What Skills and Competencies Required To Become A Psychologist in Australia?
+5. What Skills Are Required To Become A Psychologist in Australia?

 In addition to fulfilling licensing and education requirements, individuals also need specific skills to succeed in psychology.
 Let us check them out!